Undergraduate Bachelor of Science Program

 Concepts of restorative nursing care of clients across the lifespan who are sick.
 Prerequisite: successful completion of all Level I and Level II requirements.
 Concurrent with NURSING 498C.

-This required theory course is focused on concepts of restorative nursing care for groups of individuals with complex health disruptions, which include illnesses that coexist and cause acute exacerbations of chronic illness.
+This required course is focused on concepts of restorative nursing care for groups of individuals with complex health disruptions, which include illnesses that co-exist and cause acute exacerbations of chronic illnesses.

 This course focuses on the role and responsibilities of the nurse in assisting clients of all ages and their families in management of human responses to complex health disruptions.
 Selected nursing diagnoses are used to organize and delineate the content.
 Clinical practice will take place in hospital and community settings.